yannvr/codemods/README.md

 See `transforms/__tests_/destructure-functions.test.js` for examples

 #### Holistic transformation
-- Apply all transformations! `npm run transform pathToFile [pathToEslintConfig]`
+- Apply all transformations! `yarn transform pathToFile [pathToEslintConfig]`

 Takes the file to apply all transformations to and the eslint config of your project.
 Specifying your eslint config is highly recommended since transformed code will probably not match expected coding style.
 Note that